Craneyboy222/Agent-Ai-App-Factory/agent-ai-app-factory-finalized-6/README.md

 Other environment variables are optional but recommended for deployment and marketplace integrations.
 See `.env.example` for the full list.
 The `APIFY_API_TOKEN` variable allows the market research agent to query the Apify Flippa actor for current listings.
+The `ZENSERP_API_KEY` variable enables the Google Trends scraper to call Zenserp for trending data.

 ## Installation